-MoneySupermarket have found that in 2016 on average people are being charged an extra £73 to pay their car insurance monthly.
-And as more than 45% of people pay do this - up from about 40% in 2014 - that is a lot of extra profit for the insurers.
+MoneySupermarket have found that on average people are being charged an extra £73 to pay their car insurance monthly.
+And as more than 45% of people do this.
 Do people realise the extra cost?
-In May 2015, the Financial Conduct Authority published its Thematic Review of Provision of premium finance to … [Read more...]
+The Financial Conduct Authority's Thematic Review of Provision of premium finance to retail general insurance customers may sound dull - but read on if you are one of the millions who pay for your car … [Read more...]

 If you are in a debt management plan (DMP), an IVA, a Debt Relief Order (DRO) or have gone bankrupt, then you probably have little 'spare money' each month.
 It may seem very difficult to save anything - but you need an emergency fund even more because you will find it difficult or impossible to borrow in a crisis.
 A small emergency fund is your financial first aid kit If you can only save … [Read more...]

 A lot of personal finance advice starts out with "Everyone needs an emergency fund".
 A survey showed that a third of middle-class families couldn't pay an unexpected bill of £500 without borrowing, so the lack of savings is a very widespread problem.
 But what if you already have debts that you are paying off?
 Accumulating an emergency fund will delay clearing the debts and increase the interest … [Read more...]